 “In some instances, we’ve made changes based on feedback from guests who are still at the property, and in other instances, we’ve made changes based on guest feedback provided in online reviews,” says Stephen Fofanoff, the innkeeper for Domaine Madeleine Bed and Breakfast in Port Angeles, Wash.
 The hotel recently loosened its refund policy, reversing the room charges if a room is resold.
 (Most hotels have cancellation fees or charge for a full night.)

 But bigger requests from guests are routinely denied or ignored by hotels.
 For example, when properties are asked to change their restrictive refund policies, they rarely do what the Domaine Madeleine did.
 If the fees are considered to be nonrefundable, it doesn’t matter whether the property can resell the room — the hotel keeps the money.

 Indeed, if there’s a common thread in the dozens of interviews I conducted with hoteliers, it’s that they are proud to comply with smaller requests.
 But generally, they’re not open to larger ones.

-Unhappy guests can also take to social media and ask a hotel to stop a practice or policy, but the request has to be reasonable.
-A property making millions of dollars a year with a restrictive refund policy isn’t about to surrender that revenue, even if it is called out on Facebook and Twitter every day.
+Unhappy guests can also take to social media and ask a hotel to stop a practice or policy, or they can reach out to a consumer advocate.
+The request has to be reasonable, though.
+A property making millions of dollars a year with a restrictive refund policy isn’t about to surrender that revenue.
+Even if it is called out on Facebook and Twitter every day.

 However, if Reid and some of his friends banded together to create the Concerned Guests Against White Tea movement, they might be able to persuade Westin to dial down the smell.

-Bottom line: Hotels listen to their guests but, like any good businesses, draw the line when it comes to interfering with the ability to earn money.
+Bottom line: Hotels listen to their guests but.
+However, like any good businesses, draw the line when it comes to interfering with the ability to earn money.
 So if you want something from your innkeeper, make sure it isn’t too expensive.